GittBizzy/Project-Pitch/README.md

 ### Minimum Viable Product (MVP) definition

 * Front page of website
-* Functionality of Simon game
+* Functionality of CosmoDog game(dog has to avoid objects to progress further and increases score based on time)
 * Player scoreboard
 * Form input for players High Scores